calebephrem/quantum/README.md

 ### 📄 License

-Quantum is MIT-based with extra restrictions:
+Quantum theme uses a modified MIT license with the following additional restrictions:

 - No selling
 - No removing the license